Combine, Texas: Geography

 According to the United States Census Bureau, the city has a total area of 18.1 sqkm, of which 17.3 sqkm is land and 0.8 sqkm, or 4.16%, is water.

 Demographics

 As of the 2020 United States census, there were 2,245 people, 691 households, and 608 families residing in the city.

 Education

-Combine is served by two school districts: Crandall Independent School District and by Dallas Independent School District.
+Combine is served by two school districts: portions in Kaufman County are in the Crandall Independent School District, while portions in Dallas County are in the Dallas Independent School District (DISD).

 The students in the Crandall portion are zoned to Wilson Elementary School, Crandall Middle School, and Crandall High School, all within the city of Crandall.

-The students in the Dallas County portion are zoned to attend Seagoville schools, which are part of the Dallas Independent School District (DISD).
-The area is within the Board of Trustees District 4; as of 2008 Nancy Bingham represents the district.
-The schools are: